Aftermath of World War II: Europe

 In Greece, civil war broke out in 1946 between Anglo-American-supported royalist forces and communist-led forces, with the royalist forces emerging as the victors.
-The US launched a massive programme of military and economic aid to Greece and to neighbouring Turkey, arising from a fear that the Soviet Union stood on the verge of breaking through the NATO defence line to the oil-rich Middle East.
-On 12 March 1947, to gain Congressional support for the aid, President Truman described the aid as promoting democracy in defence of the "free world", a principle that became known as the Truman Doctrine.
+The U.S. launched a massive programme of military and economic aid to Greece and to neighbouring Turkey, arising from a fear that the Soviet Union stood on the verge of breaking through the NATO defence line to the oil-rich Middle East.
+On 12 March 1947, to gain Congressional support for the aid, President Truman described the aid as promoting democracy in defence of the "Free World", a principle that became known as the Truman Doctrine.

-The US sought to promote an economically strong and politically united Western Europe to counter the threat posed by the Soviet Union.
+The U.S. sought to promote an economically strong and politically united Western Europe to counter the threat posed by the Soviet Union.
 This was done openly using tools such as the European Recovery Program, which encouraged European economic integration.
 The International Authority for the Ruhr, designed to keep German industry down and controlled, evolved into the European Coal and Steel Community, a founding pillar of the European Union.
 The United States also worked covertly to promote European integration, for example using the American Committee on United Europe to funnel funds to European federalist movements.
-In order to ensure that Western Europe could withstand the Soviet military threat, the Western European Union was founded in 1948 and NATO in 1949.
+To ensure that Western Europe could withstand the Soviet military threat, the Western European Union was founded in 1948 and NATO in 1949.
 The first NATO Secretary General, Lord Ismay, famously stated the organisation's goal was "to keep the Russians out, the Americans in, and the Germans down".
 However, without the manpower and industrial output of West Germany no conventional defence of Western Europe had any hope of succeeding.
 To remedy this, in 1950 the US sought to promote the European Defence Community, which would have included a rearmed West Germany.
 The attempt was dashed when the French Parliament rejected it.
 On 9 May 1955, West Germany was instead admitted to NATO; the immediate result was the creation of the Warsaw Pact five days later.

 The Cold War also saw the creation of propaganda and espionage organisations such as Radio Free Europe, the Information Research Department, the Gehlen Organization, the Central Intelligence Agency, the Special Activities Division, and the Ministry for State Security, as well as the radicalization and proliferation of numerous far-left and far-right terrorist organizations in Western European countries (Italy, France, West Germany, Belgium, Francoist Spain, and the Netherlands), with spillovers in Northern and Southeastern Europe.